sebastopolys/GinsengHtml/README.md

 Save the ``ginsenghtml.php`` file in your PHP application.

 ### Usage:
-After intalling, instantiate the class in any other class on the constructor:
+After installing, instantiate the class in any other class on the constructor:
 ```
 public function __construct(){
         new ginsenghtml();